Whonix: Porting to Qubes OS

 In August 2014, a user called WhonixQubes announced on the qubes-users mailing list the first successful integration of Qubes OS version R2-rc2 and Whonix 8.2.
 Joanna Rutkowska, founder of Qubes OS, publicly stated her praise about the efforts.

 In June 2015, Rutkowska announced the reception of funding from the Open Technology Fund to further sponsor the porting work of Whonix to Qubes OS.
 The proposal to OTF was made initially in September 2014, after Rutkowska was approached by Michael Carbone, an employee of Access Now and member of the Qubes OS team who helped with the process.

 At the same time, Patrick Schleizer wrote about wanting to personally focus on the development of Qubes-Whonix.

 With the release of Qubes OS R3.0 in October 2015, Whonix templates officially became available.

 Relationship with the Tor Project

-In August 2020, the Tor Project announced on their edited blog post stating that they can no longer endorse Whonix due to their concerns with patterns of "tolerance for sexism, racism, and other bigotry within the Whonix community" and discouraged the users from getting involved with them.
+In August 2020, the Tor Project announced on their edited blog post stating that they can no longer endorse Whonix due to their concerns with patterns of "tolerance for sexism, racism, and other bigotry within the Whonix community" and discouraged the users from getting involved with them..
+Apparently, the reason was that the Whonix project had an official account on Gab, and there was a link in Whonix's website linking to Whonix's account on Gab.